 thinking to amuse myself,

 but found a lifetime’s industry instead.

 Penelope has found a new hobby, sewing.
 It’s something that amuses her.
 She’s excited about it and the fact that it gives her something else to think about.
 She describes sewing a “girl / under a single star.”
 She’s running after a “childhood’s bouncing ball.”

 Most readers will be able to imagine the childhood happiness that is depicted in this image.
-The fact that Penelope is sewing it suggests that this is something she’s dreaming about.
+The fact that Penelope is sewing suggests that this is something she’s dreaming about.
 Perhaps she lived this moment, or she wishes she could’ve.

-The following lines bring in some of the colors that she used for the image.
+The following lines bring in some of the colours that she used for the image.
 This brightens the poem significantly, especially juxtaposed against the initial mourning images.
 She’s making her own decisions, exerting control over this sewn world even if she can’t control her real life.
 Readers should also take note of the use of alliteration in these lines with “greens,” “grass,” and “grey.”
 “Snapdragon,” “show,” “smokey,” and “shadow” are other examples.

 my thimble like an acorn